 The story is set in a world where TimeTravel is highly sophisticated.
 A group of people known as [[TheMenInBlack Eternals]] reside in a space outside of our normal reality, but linked to it via vehicles called Kettles.
-They recruit people from the normal timeline, and control the period from about the 25th Century to the 70,000th Century.
+They recruit people from the normal timeline, and control the period from the 28th Century to the 70,000th Century.
 Within this period, they are constantly making Reality Changes, which are used [[SetRightWhatOnceWentWrong to erase wars and technological advances deemed contrary to the human race]].
-One of the main themes is that space-travel, a staple in Asimov's other science fiction works, has been repeatedly stomped out in order to preserve the status quo and keep mankind on Earth (not out of sheer malice - but because advances in space travel always seem to coincide with increased drug use, crime etc, so these advances are undone "for the greater good".).
+One of the main themes is that space-travel, a staple in Asimov's other science fiction works, has been repeatedly stomped out in order to preserve the status quo and keep humanity on Earth (not out of sheer malice -- but because advances in space travel always seem to coincide with increased drug use, crime etc, so these advances are undone "for the greater good".)

 The book, though relatively obscure (for a science fiction book written by Creator/IsaacAsimov), has achieved an interesting place in the minds of Foundation fans who [[BrokenBase either]] consider the TwistEnding to be the reason the Robots/Empire/Foundation series even ''began'' or others who (plausibly) claim that ''The End of Eternity'' is not part of the ''Foundation'' series's canon.
 The former seem to be the majority and considering how Asimov's fanbase still survives, it's strange that it took so long for the book to be printed again.